flux-framework/flux-accounting/doc/guide/accounting-guide.rst

 A series of actions should run periodically to keep the accounting system in sync with Flux:

+- A script fetches inactive jobs and inserts them into a ``jobs`` table in the flux-accounting DB.
 - The job-archive module scans inactive jobs and dumps them to a sqlite database.
 - A script reads the archive database and updates the job usage data in the